Joshi004/dhelogic/README.md

-# DheLogic - IT Consultancy Website
+# TechSergy - IT Consultancy Website

-A modern, professional website for DheLogic IT consultancy built with React, Material UI, and Framer Motion.
+A modern, professional website for TechSergy IT consultancy built with React, Material UI, and Framer Motion.

 ## 🚀 Features